htang014/ucr-cs100/textbook/awk/README.md

 ```
 awk '{print "hello","world"}' class.txt
 ```
-prints `hello world` for every line with a match.
+prints `"hello world\n"` for every line with a match.

 Let's take things a bit further.
 What if we wanted only to view classes, and omit student information?